QTC-UMD/rydiqule/docs/source/writeups/eom_notes.rst

 Standard observable calculations using this basis are provided by :class:`~.Solution`.
 If you would like to convert the solutions back to the complex basis directly, the utility function :func:`.sensor_utils.convert_dm_to_complex` can be used.
+The :attr:`Solution.complex_rho` convenience attribute provides this conversion for solutions.

 .. rubric:: References